Robertgreenwood27/bookapp/content/chapter3.md

 Sleep came swiftly, dreamless and deep.
 At precisely 5:30 AM, the alarm chirped to life.
 Arris's eyes opened, clear and alert.
 For a moment, he simply lay there, feeling the weight of his body against the mattress, the coolness of the air on his skin.
 Chirp.
 Another day.
 Swipe.
 Click.
 Here we go again.
-But this time, as Arris rose to face the world, there was no darkness waiting to consume him.
-Just a new day, full of possibility and the chance to make things right.